-Whether you’re shopping for custom metal buildings (such as pole barns) or have already decided on one, choosing the right color scheme can make all the difference.
+Whether you’re shopping for custom metal buildings or have already decided on one, choosing the right color scheme can make all the difference.
 At the same time, selecting color combinations for a metal building can be easier said than done.

 By exploring some fun and unique metal building color combinations (along with some tips on how to choose the color scheme for your building), you can achieve the look you desire!